Byzantine Multiple Access Channels -- Part I: Reliable Communication: The -user

 \subsection{Deterministic coding capacity region}

-Similar to the $3$-user case (Section~\ref{sec:deterministic_capacity_region}), we first give a general the symmetrizability condition which characterize the class of channels under which all users cannot communicate reliably in a \bmac $(W, \cA)$ using deterministic codes.
-For the $3$-user \bmac case, this condition (given below) specialized to the three conditions \eqref{eq:symm1}-\eqref{eq:symm3}. \begin{defn}[Symmetrizability and symmetrizable \bmac] For a non-empty set $\cT\subseteq [1:k]$, we say that a \bmac $(W, \cA)$ is {\em\textbf{$\cT$-symmetrizable}} if there exist sets $\cQ, \cQ'\in \cA$, not necessarily distinct, satisfying $\cQ\cap \cT = \cQ'\cap\cT = \emptyset$, and a pair of conditional distributions $P_{X_{\cQ}|X_{\cT\cup (\cQ\setminus \cQ')}}$ and $P'_{X_{\cQ'}|X_{\cT\cup (\cQ'\setminus \cQ)}}$ such that
+Similar to the $3$-user case (Section~\ref{sec:deterministic_capacity_region}), we first give a general symmetrizability condition which characterizes the class of channels under which all users cannot communicate reliably in a \bmac $(W, \cA)$ using deterministic codes.
+For the $3$-user \bmac case, this condition (given below) specializes to the three conditions \eqref{eq:symm1}-\eqref{eq:symm3}. \begin{defn}[Symmetrizability and symmetrizable \bmac] For a non-empty set $\cT\subseteq [1:k]$, we say that a \bmac $(W, \cA)$ is {\em\textbf{$\cT$-symmetrizable}} if there exist sets $\cQ, \cQ'\in \cA$, not necessarily distinct, satisfying $\cQ\cap \cT = \cQ'\cap\cT = \emptyset$, and a pair of conditional distributions $P_{X_{\cQ}|X_{\cT\cup (\cQ\setminus \cQ')}}$ and $P'_{X_{\cQ'}|X_{\cT\cup (\cQ'\setminus \cQ)}}$ such that

 for all $x_{\cT}, \tilde{x}_{\cT}\in \cX_{\cT}$, $x_{\cQ\setminus \cQ'}\in \cX_{\cQ\setminus \cQ'}$, $x_{\cQ'\setminus \cQ}\in \cX_{\cQ'\setminus \cQ}$, $x_{(\cT\cup \cQ \cup \cQ')^c}\in \cX_{(\cT\cup \cQ \cup \cQ')^c}$ and $y\in \cY$.
 We say that a \bmac $(W, \cA)$ is {\em \textbf{symmetrizable}} if it is $\cT$-symmetrizable for any $\cT\neq\emptyset$. \end{defn}